Expanded Form Calculator

 Positional Notation Formula:

 For a number with digits d₍ₙ₎d₍ₙ₋₁₎...d₁d₀.d₍₋₁₎d₍₋₂₎...d₍₋ₘ₎, the value equals: Σ(dᵢ × 10ⁱ) where i ranges from n to -m, and dᵢ represents the digit in position i.
+This formula shows how position determines value.

-Place Value Powers:
+Place Value Powers and Relationships:

 Each position represents a power of 10: position 0 = 10⁰ = 1 (ones), position 1 = 10¹ = 10 (tens), position 2 = 10² = 100 (hundreds), position -1 = 10⁻¹ = 0.1 (tenths), position -2 = 10⁻² = 0.01 (hundredths).
+This exponential relationship is the key to understanding place value.

 Conversion Algorithm:

 The expanded form preserves the original number's value because: (a×10²) + (b×10¹) + (c×10⁰) = 100a + 10b + c, which is exactly how we interpret the three-digit number abc in standard notation.
+This proves that expanded form is mathematically equivalent to standard form.

-Mathematical Examples
+Mathematical Examples and Proofs

 • 2,345 = (2×10³) + (3×10²) + (4×10¹) + (5×10⁰) = 2,000 + 300 + 40 + 5